How Fiscal Sponsorship Works

 A fiscal sponsor can become an efficient and cost-effective back office for a new project, allowing it to focus on its mission and programs.

 Fiscal sponsorship originally was thought of as a stop-gap measure for new groups just getting started.
-However, now it can be a short, medium or long term arrangement.
+However, now it can be a short, medium or long-term arrangement.

 What should you think about if you're considering a relationship with a fiscal sponsor?
 Beene says to look for these clues to a good fit:

 - Look for a fiscal sponsor that is a good mission fit.
 Fiscal sponsors typically work within certain parameters.
 Some like arts groups while others have expertise in human services.
-Find one that is a good fit to your mission.
+Find one that is a good fit for your mission.

 - Check out the cost of working with a fiscal sponsor.
 Beene says that 10% of yearly income is common, but it might be more for government grants that have to be audited, and/or when they are reimbursable grants, meaning the project must spend the money and then get reimbursed by the grantor.
 Fiscal sponsors may be put in the position of floating the upfront money.
 Also, many government grants are audited by the grantor agency each year.